javierd79/javierd79/README.md

 ### Welcome to my repository

-I am an engineering student passionate about web development using both frontend and backend.
-I am a fast learner and I like to learn something new every day.
+I'm an engineering student with passion for both front and back end web development;
+A fast learner, I'm always reading about something new.

 **Personal Information**
 - Full Name: Javier Diaz.